-Which year groups are welcoming boys?
+Which year groups are now welcoming boys?

-In September 2021, boys will be welcome to join all year groups.
+Boys are now welcome to join all year groups.

-Will this affect the number of school places available?
+Did the move to co-education affect the number of school places available?

 We constantly review our after-school clubs and ensure that they suit the needs of all.